 - Check for and repair broken or missing shingles.
 Make sure your roof is ready for the winter storms by inspecting for and replacing broken or missing shingles.

 - Clean gutters and downspouts.
 Clear your gutters and downspouts of leaves and other debris.
 This will keep water from collecting on your roof and prevent wood rot and other damage to your home.

 Use these quick and easy HVAC and plumbing tips to help you better prepare your home for winter this year.
-For more information on how Nicholson Plumbing, Heating & Air Conditioning can help you prepare your home for winter, contact us online today or give us a call!
+Our team provides exceptional heating repair services in Waltham, MA and are available to perform maintenance on your heating system.
+For more information on how the team at Nicholson can help you prepare your home for winter, contact us online today or give us a call!